 Once again we diverge from our primary interest of football to

-it crosses our path.
-In this case we post two American CDVs, taken in 1868, the
+it crosses our path and offers us a chance to do some research.
+In this case we post two American CDVs, taken in 1868, as it turns out the only year the photographer was located at the address stamped on

 the back of the photographs.
 Pictured are a portion of the “picked twenty-two”